MatiMoreyra/react-chess/app/src/game-engine/local-engine/README.md

     // If the color is valid, continue evaluating rules. let result = this.nextOrInvalidResult(move, state);

-    // Now if the evaluation is valid change the current turn color. if (result.valid && result.nextState) {
+    // Now, if the evaluation is valid change the current turn color. if (result.valid && result.nextState) {
       result.nextState.currentTurn =
         result.nextState.currentTurn === PieceColor.White